 Eureka!
-After many frustrating attempts I have just managed to format all the Wa-Hoo series as e-books.
+After many frustrating, hair tearing, attempts I have finally managed to format all the Wa-Hoo series as e-books.
 They are all now in the Book Store.
-I'm hoping for enough sales so that I can then afford to publish it as a 'proper' book.
+I'm hoping for enough sales so that I can then afford to publish Wahoo 3 as a 'proper' book.
 Part of the reason I designed the series in this small square format was to make it easy for small hands to hold; wandering around with sticky fingers on mum's i-phone isn't quite the same!

 One problem I'm facing is getting publicity for the series.
-I am getting some sales from word of mouth but I think it's fair to say that I'm not being overwhelmed!
+I am getting sales from word of mouth but I'm not exactly being overwhelmed!

 My current cunning plan is to approach some of the fertility sites to try and get reviews in the hope that will generate some positive responses.

-I'm now writing the next story in the series which will feature same sex parents.
+I'm also starting work on Wahoo 4 which will feature same sex parents.

 For most of this year I have been writing and illustrating the third version of Wa-Hoo! which is for the children of Solo mums.
 I have just about finished it.
 It's not in paperback format yet as I can't really afford to publish it but it I have been trying to design it as an ebook.
 Another steep learning curve!
 I've nearly got there and hope to have it ready for sale very soon.